Year of entry 2024

 - International fees

-Have a positive impact on society by discovering new medicines that will improve lives
+Do you want to have a positive impact on society by discovering new medicines that will improve lives?

 This programme will offer you exposure to a range of fields spanning the pharmaceutical industry, including pharmacology, biochemistry, chemistry, clinical research, and pharmaceutical commercialisation.
 As a result, upon graduation, you’ll already be equipped with the skills necessary to work for large pharmaceutical companies, small biotech companies, contract research organisations, government regulatory bodies and many more.
 Our dedicated Employability and Professional Development Team will also support you with skill-building and opportunities to ensure you’re able to secure a graduate role.

 The multidisciplinary aspect of the programme means you will be taught by experts from the School of Biomedical Sciences, the School of Chemistry, the Faculty of Medicine and Health, the Business School, as well as experts currently working in the pharma sector.
-This breadth of topics will provide you with a tailored experience to gain exposure to the aspects you are most interested in, offering you the opportunity to focus on aspects of medicinal chemistry, molecular pharmacology and preclinical/clinical drug development.
+This breadth of topics will allow you to tailor your experience to gain exposure to the aspects you are most interested in, offering you the opportunity to focus on topics such as medicinal chemistry, molecular pharmacology and preclinical/clinical drug development.

-There’s a wide range of modules to choose from meaning you can choose a specialisation pathway based on your experience and interests – either medicinal chemistry, molecular pharmacology or biomedical science, reflecting the different career areas within the pharmaceutical discovery and development pipeline.
+- There’s a wide range of modules to choose from meaning you can choose a specialisation pathway based on your experience and interests, reflecting the different career areas within the pharmaceutical discovery and development pipeline.

-You will be taught by experts from the multidisciplinary Astbury Centre for Structural Molecular Biology, meaning you will learn from both medicinal chemists and structural molecular biologists to gain the skills and knowledge to succeed in a multidisciplinary environment.
+- You will be taught by experts from the multidisciplinary Astbury Centre for Structural Molecular Biology, meaning you will learn from medicinal chemists, structural molecular biologists and pharmacologists to gain the skills and knowledge to succeed in a multidisciplinary environment.